tetratelabs/tetrate-tech-talks/docs/episode14/index.md

 ## Guest: [Liyi Huang](https://www.linkedin.com/in/liyi-huang-a7776238/)

-Liyi is a custom engineer at Tetrate, member of the customer success team, based in Canada.
+Liyi is an engineer at Tetrate, member of the customer success team, based in Canada.

 ## Your Host: [Eitan Suez](https://www.linkedin.com/in/eitan-suez-2336b26/)